Nick Paul: International play

-As a Canadian citizen, Paul has represented his home country at the junior and senior levels on two occasions.
-His first tournament with the Canadian men's national junior ice hockey team was during the 2015 World Junior Ice Hockey Championships.
+Paul made his international debut for Canada with the national junior team at the 2015 World Junior Ice Hockey Championships.
 He finished the tournament with three goals in seven games to help Canada win a gold medal.

-Paul was chosen to represent Canada again at the senior level for the 2021 IIHF World Championship.
+Paul was chosen to represent Team Canada again at the senior level for the 2021 IIHF World Championship.
 Paul scored at 6:26 of the first overtime in the gold medal game against Finland to give Canada its 21st all-time gold medal.

+Following the Tampa Bay Lightning's ouster in the first round of the 2024 Stanley Cup playoffs, Paul again joined Team Canada for the 2024 IIHF World Championship.